securitybunker/databunker.org/content/use-case/data-minimization/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /alert %}}

+One of the security design principles is scope reduction and data minimization.
+By storing customer personal data in the Databunker, you basically minimize the attack outcome from your existing database, thus minimizing the business risk factors.

+Suppose, the bad actor finds an **SQL injection** in your web app database.
+He might get access to some data.
+This data will not be personal as this information is stored outside of your existing database (in Databunker).

-When you clean up your databases from personal records (PII) and use the Datbunker token instead, you are minimizing the scope of personal information stored in other systems.
-In addition, wheni sharing your customers' data with 3rd parties, Data Bunker provides you with the purposefully built, time-bound "shareable identity" token.
+When you clean up your databases from personal records (PII) and use the Datbunker token instead, you are basically doing **data minimization** and **GDPR scope reduction**.